haliphax/aethersprite/README.md

   GMT timestamp and timespan (e.g. _"1 day, 8 hours, 4 minutes"_) of the next
   tick (or _x_ ticks from now)

+## Stand-alone settings

+Some of the settings in the project do not have corresponding commands, and operate based entirely on events.

+- `nameonly` _(server)_
+  If set to anything other than the default value, the bot will only respond if it is mentioned directly
+- `nameonly.channel` _(channel)_
+  Like `nameonly`, but this setting applies to individual channels

 ## Plans

 - Ability to set guild for using guild-locked commands via DM